fjbo-net/salesforce-notes/trailhead/modules/apex-and-dotnet-basics.md

 - Identify similarities and differences between .NET and the Lightning Platform
 - Use Developer Console to create your first Apex class
 - Use Anonymous Apex to invoke a method from an Apex class
+- Know which methods to use to invoke Apex
+- Write a trigger for a Salesforce object
+- Observe how execution context works by executing code in Developer Console
+- Understand how governor limits impact design patterns
+- Understand the importance of working with bulk operations

 ## Key Takeaways 🧠